TanishqPorwar/WSL_intro/WSL_Guide.md

    **Run the following commands in your terminal**
 * Go to **Start** search **cmd**
 * run `bash` command
-* run below commands one by one
+* run the following commands one by one
 ```bash
 sudo apt update
 sudo apt upgrade